The Link Between Alcohol and Peri-menopause Symptoms

 Focus on Nutrition

-When considering how to support your body during peri-menopause, start with what’s on your plate.
-Certain nutrients can be very helpful for relieving physical and emotional symptoms of peri-menopause.
-A whole food diet that includes a variety of fresh veggies and fruit can provide your body with the fuel it needs to stay balanced.
+When considering how to support your body during perimenopause, including modifying your drinking behavior, start with what’s on your plate.
+Certain nutrients can be very helpful for relieving physical and emotional symptoms of perimenopause.
+A whole food diet, such as the Mediterranean Diet, that includes a variety of fresh veggies and fruit can provide your body with the fuel it needs to stay balanced.

-Even the healthiest of eaters can still struggle with nutritional gaps and may benefit from an extra nutritional boost.
-You could consider adding in dietary supplements as an alternative to alcohol for finding relief from some of your peri-menopause symptoms.
+Even the healthiest of eaters can still struggle with nutritional gaps and may benefit from an extra nutritional boost during perimenopause.
+You could consider adding in dietary supplements as an alternative to alcohol for finding relief from some of your perimenopause or menopause symptoms.
+And if you’re looking to avoid the potential negative effects of drinking alcohol during menopause you could consider moderation and exploring healthier nutritional and lifestyle habits.

 Exercise Regularly

-Just 30 minutes of moderate physical activity has been shown to reduce anxiety and depression while boosting your mood and improving cognitive function.5 It can also help you manage peri-menopausal weight gain.
-Try replacing your evening glass of wine with a brisk 10-minute walk at least three times a week, to start.
+Just 30 minutes of moderate physical activity has been shown to reduce anxiety and depression while boosting your mood and improving cognitive function.5 It can also help you manage perimenopausal weight gain.
+Try replacing your evening glass of red wine during perimenopause or menopause, with a brisk 10-minute walk at least three times a week, to start.

 Practice Good Sleep Hygiene